bruprescott/CTDizzle/README.md

  |07/25/18| Implemented temperature compensation for EC EZO with reading fix.
  |08/19/18| Formatted repository.
 Newest CTDizzle version is located in the Mk5 folder.
 The Legacy folder contains build information for past versions.
 |02/02/2019| Added information displayed for I command.
 Added warnings for low battery readout.
+|04/29/2019| Added header line, battery voltage, and two salinity derivations to files created on the SD card.
+Added EC EZO LED functions for detecting SD card.
+Sketch in Mk5 folder is set up for 1Hz sampling.